Windows OS Hub

 • PowerShell

-Windows OS Hub / Windows 10 / Native SSH Port Forwarding (Tunneling) on Windows 10
+Windows OS Hub / Windows 10 / Configure SSH Tunnel (Port Forwarding) on Windows

-SSH tunneling is mostly used in the scenarios when you need to connect to a remote computer behind the firewall.
+SSH tunneling is mostly used in scenarios when you need to connect to a remote computer behind the firewall.
 For example, you have a Windows Server with only SSH port open (TCP 22).
-All other ports are blocked by a hardware firewall or Windows Firewall.
+All other ports are blocked by a hardware firewall or Windows Defender Firewall.
 Your task is to connect to the Windows Server using the RDP client.
-It seems impossible since Remote Desktop port 3389 is blocked by the firewall.
-However, you can use the port forwarding technique through the SSH tunnel.
+It would seem an impossible task because the Remote Desktop port 3389 is blocked by the firewall.
+However, you can access any ports on a remote host through an SSH tunnel.

 Here are the typical usage scenarios of SSH tunneling: